mousepawmedia/devdocs/source/network/nextcloud.rst

   Text editor.

 * Many video files can be viewed directly via the built-in Video player.

+* eBooks can be viewed directly via the built-in eBook reader.

 ..  important:: You should keep an eye on your file space quota.
     See :ref:`nextcloud_quota`.